Horse64/core.horse64.org/docs/Features.md

 - Desktop apps are created and shipped self-contained automatically.

+- Server backends are written easily due to integrated networking.

-- Safety runtime checks help with making your app stable.
+- Safety runtime checks help with keeping your app stable.

-- Concurrency out-of-the-box for efficient I/O and networking.
+- Concurrency out-of-the-box supports efficient I/O and networking.

 What Horse64 is bad at
 ----------------------